 Natalie Burkart

-The second bell heralded the start of first period Nora Butler stood at her open locker, surveying its contents and contemplating how late she could be to band before the new director noticed she wasn’t there.
+The second bell heralded the start of first period.
+Nora Butler stood at her open locker, surveying its contents and contemplating how late she could be to band before the new director noticed she wasn’t there.
 Stealing a look towards the school office, she gingerly lifted her giant physics textbook from a shelf and closed it as softly and quickly as she could.
 She winced as the rusting door grated obnoxiously as it latched shut.
 If she didn’t hurry up and get to class soon the colossal school principal, Mr. Studenhammer, would catch her as he began his morning patrol of the hallways.

 Hoisting her backpack onto her shoulder, she began to make her way down the carpeted hallway as the metallic sound of the bell still rang off the walls.
 She passed open classrooms and familiar faces as the other teachers began their typical first day of school speeches, welcoming back the students and expressing their excitement over the beginning of another wonderful year at Luther High School.
 Nora rolled her eyes as she softly padded on towards the band room.
 It was the same speech she had heard on this day for the past three years.
 Nothing at this school ever changes, she thought to herself as she passed a classroom full of freshmen, their nervous, eager faces looking much younger than Nora expected.
 Surely she hadn’t looked that young when she had first come to Luther.

 Thank goodness she wasn’t a freshman anymore.
+Nora was one of the few Catholics at the fiercely Lutheran school, and as such had been something of an exotic novelty when she arrived.
 The awkwardness of coming to new school from a different system of elementary schools, the sudden avalanche of schoolwork, and the khaki-centered dress code had all proved difficult to adapt to.
 But now Nora was a senior, and she was in charge, and she planned on riding the wave of seniority and all the perks it carried straight through ‘till graduation.

-Still ambling down the hallway, Nora watched as teachers to close the doors to their classrooms as they began their first classes of the new school year.
-She was now the only person left in the hallway, and everything was pleasantly quiet in the absence of the of other students milling around and lounging at their lockers.
+Still ambling down the hallway, Nora watched as teachers started to close the doors to their classrooms as they began their first classes of the new school year.
+She was now the only person left in the hallway, and everything was pleasantly quiet in the absence of the hordes of other students milling around and lounging at their lockers.
 All that could be heard was the muffled voices coming from behind the heavy oak doors.

 The abandoned hallway reminded Nora that she was still running late, something that should have made her feel at least marginally guilty.
-But it was the first day of school and she was a senior uite frankly, she didn’t really care about being a few minutes late.
+But it was the first day of school and she was a senior.
+Quite frankly, she didn’t really care about being a few minutes late.
 She had all year to be on time for band.
 Besides, everyone involved in band at Luther knew that as long as you were inside the door sometime within the first five minutes of the period your lateness wouldn’t even be noticed.
 And, she thought to herself with a slight smirk, there was another new band director this year.
 She could have stopped for breakfast on the way to school and still been marked present by whichever budding young band director Studenhammer had found to replace Mr. Cotter, last year’s notoriously easygoing director.